KatVolkova/fin_statements_analyser/README.md

 1. Add a more detailed ratio analysis.
+2. Provide a comprehensive report summary that reflects the final results.
 2. Implement visualisation options for financial data.
 3. Enable exporting of the report to PDF and Excel formats.